CapTainHbb/pyqt-telegram/README.md

 # pyqt-telegram
-simple telegram client written in python. before running the program run install pyqt5 and telethon!
+simple telegram client written in python. before running the program install pyqt5 and telethon!